unlovablep/linux-static-bundler/README.md

 Modify `AppDir/Makefile` to suit your needs, all files to be built into the final zip should be contained in `AppDir` and your entrypoint program should be run by `AppRun`.
 The example `AppRun` shows how to run a dynamic executable using the shared libraries bundled inside your `AppDir`.
 The temporary directory is exposed to `AppRun` as the environment variable `$APPDIR`.

+Instead of bothering to learn to use libzip, I bundled a statically linked `unzip` in the executable.
+This will be changed in the future.

 I wouldn't trust my own code with root permissions, so you shouldn't either.